- A bridging loan usually takes between 5-21 days to complete.

 We can usually give you an indicative agreement in principle within 1 hour and credit backed finance terms within 4 hours.

-Numerous factors affect the time taken to complete a bridging loan.
+Numerous factors affect the time taken to complete an application.
 Some lenders can complete applications far quicker than others.

-There is often a conflict between securing a short-term bridging loan as quickly as possible and securing the lowest repayment rate.
+There is often a conflict between securing a short-term loan as quickly as possible and securing the lowest bridging loan interest rates.
 Like any other type of lending, bridging finance is priced according to the level of risk to the lender which will affect repayments and available interest rates.

 For an application to complete in a matter of days, the lender would have to complete very few checks.
 For instance, thorough valuation reports can take some time to complete, which is at odds with the need to complete quickly.
 As such, some lenders will forego a survey report in certain circumstances.